-Staff Comment: Staff believes the Council could find a public purpose for reducing the planting strips as the intent of the requirements is to reduce radiant heat from structures, reduce noise, ameliorate stormwater drainage problems, and protect and preserve the appearance, character, and value of adjacent properties.
-The applicant has proposed planting strips that, while reduced in width, will provide trees, shrubs, and other vegetation that will meet the intent of the ordinance.
+Staff Comment: Council could find a public purpose for reducing the planting strips as the intent of the requirements is to reduce radiant heat from structures, reduce noise, ameliorate stormwater drainage problems, and protect and preserve the appearance, character, and value of adjacent properties.
+The applicant has proposed planting strips that, while reduced in width, will provide trees, shrubs, and other vegetation that Council could find meets the intent of the ordinance.

-4) Appendix B, Section 1.4 Building Height: In the Town Center-2 (TC-2) zoning district of the Northside Conservation District (NCD), the maximum primary building height is 40 feet, and 30 feet if it is adjacent to residential zones.
+4) Appendix B, Northside Neighborhood Conservation District Plan, Section 1.4 Building Height: In the Town Center-2 (TC-2) zoning district of the Northside Conservation District (NCD), the maximum primary building height is 40 feet, and 30 feet if it is adjacent to residential zones.
 The secondary building height is 50 feet.
 All measurements are taken from mean finish grade.